Civil Services of India: History

 The present civil services of India are mainly based on the pattern of the former Indian Civil Service of British India.

-During the British Raj], Warren Hastings laid the foundation of civil service and Charles Cornwallis reformed, modernised, and rationalised it.
+During the British Raj, Warren Hastings laid the foundation of the civil service and Charles Cornwallis reformed, modernised, and rationalised it.
 Hence, He is known as 'the Father of civil service in India'.

-Cornwallis introduced two divisions of the Indian Civil service—covenanted and uncovenanted.
+Cornwallis introduced two divisions of the Indian Civil Service—covenanted and uncovenanted.
 The covenanted civil service consisted of only Europeans (i.e., British personnel) occupying the higher posts in the government.
 The uncovenanted civil service was solely introduced to facilitate the entry of Indians at the lower rung of the administration.

 With the passing of the Government of India Act 1919, the Imperial Services headed by the Secretary of State for India were split into two—the All India Services and the Central Services.

+Imperial Service Order were awarded to those who were working in the administrative, clerical, and technical branches of the civil service.

 The All India and Central Services (Group A) were designated as Central Superior Services as early as 1924.
-From 1924 to 1934, the administration of India consisted of 10 All India Services (including Indian Education Service, Indian Medical Service) and 5 central departments, all under the control of the Secretary of State for India, and 3 central departments under joint Provincial and Imperial Control.
+From 1924 to 1934, the administration of India consisted of 10 All India Services (including Indian Political Service, Indian Education Service, Indian Medical Service) and 5 central departments, all under the control of the Secretary of State for India, and 3 central departments under joint Provincial and Imperial Control.

-The highest paid civil servant in India during the British Raj was Chairperson of the Railway Board and had the highest salary until 1959.
+During the British Raj, the Chairperson of the Railway Board was the highest paid civil servant until 1959 and V. P. Menon became the highest-ranking civil servant as the Political Reforms Commissioner to the British Viceroy.

-Women in civil service during British india
+Women in civil service during British India

 No women were ever formally recruited into the Imperial Civil Service between 1858 and 1947.
 The service was exclusively male until its final years.
 Women were appointed only at the level of clerks (as typists and lowly clerical assistants), concentrated in the lower echelons of the uncovenanted civil service.

 Women were recruited to Imperial Secretariat Service (Class II) but were disqualified for higher posts in the various departments under the control of the Governor-General of India like Imperial Secretariat Service (Class I).
 In the Imperial Police, there were no women who were recruited as its members.
 Also, for the Imperial Forest Service, there were no women recruited as its members.

-Medals, honors and awards in civil service during British india
+Medals, honors, and awards in civil service during British India

+The highest and most prestigious decoration given to civil servants and other civilians by the British government in India was the Kaisar-i-Hind Gold Medal for Public Service in India.

-During British rule in India, civil servants were receipients of orders of chivalry namely - Order of the Indian Empire, Order of the British Empire, Imperial Service Order, Order of the Star of India and Knight Bachelor.
+During British rule in India, civil servants were recipients of orders of chivalry namely - Order of the Indian Empire, Order of the British Empire, Imperial Service Order, Order of the Star of India and Knight Bachelor.
 They were also awarded the title of honor Rai Bahadur, civil medals such as Kaisar-i-Hind Medal, Delhi Durbar Medal (1903) and Delhi Durbar Medal (1911).